What are Book Royalties? Publisher Royalties Explained

 Small Presses

 Often more niche-focused and flexible, small presses can offer more personalized attention and may be more willing to take risks on unconventional works.
-They might provide higher royalty rates, recognizing that lower print runs and potentially less market reach might necessitate a greater share of profits to attract and retain authors.
+They might provide higher royalty percentages, recognizing that lower print runs and potentially less market reach might necessitate a greater share of profits to attract and retain authors.
 However, their advances might be lower due to budget constraints.

 Major Publishers

 With their extensive distribution networks and marketing power, major publishers can potentially offer higher advances due to their larger financial resources.
-However, their royalty rates might not be as high as those of small presses, given their broader infrastructure and higher overhead costs.
-The potential for a book to become a bestseller with a major publisher, though, can result in significant earnings over time, even at a standard royalty rate.
+However, their royalty percentages might not be as high as those of small presses, given their broader infrastructure and higher overhead costs.
+The potential for a book to become a bestseller with a major publisher, though, can result in significant earnings over time, even at a standard royalty commission.

-Beyond the Book: Exploring Subsidiary Rights
+Exploring Subsidiary Rights

 Subsidiary rights in the publishing world refer to the rights to produce or use the content of a book in formats other than the traditional print and eBook versions.
 These rights can be a significant source of additional income for authors, extending the reach and impact of their work beyond the bookshelves.